enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 <!--
 - Inside the router, every subscription goes through one piece.
 A central broadcaster.
 - The broadcaster sits between two completely separate concerns.
 - On one side, how the router subscribes to subgraphs.
-SSE, Multipart, WebSocket, HTTP Callback, whichever.
+SSE, WebSocket, HTTP Callback, whichever.
 - On the other side, how clients subscribe to the router.
-Also SSE, Multipart, WebSocket, whichever they prefer.
 - Neither side knows about the other.
 The broadcaster is the seam.
 -->